The Chan Centre for Family Health Education (Auditorium) at BC Children's Hospital Research Institute

 - 12:45-1:00: Closing and evaluation

-Registration is required for in-person attendance for all of the following options:
+Registration is required for in-person attendance.

 Video conference registration